 Choosing a pest control company is a serious matter.
-After all, you want to be confident that the people you are allowing into your home are trustworthy, qualified, and will take care of your pest control problems.
+After all, you want to be confident that the people you are allowing into your home are trustworthy, qualified, and will take care of your pest issues.
 It isn’t always easy to select a pest control company, though.
-Especially when you know you have pest issues, you want them taken care of as quickly as possible.
+Especially when you know you have a problem, you want it taken care of as quickly as possible.
 Before you sign a contract with the first exterminator that comes to mind, take a look at these tips for selecting a pest control company in your area.

 1. Look for quality pest control